Magnesium – Essential Mineral for Human Health

 Bone Health

 While calcium and vitamin D receive the most attention for bone health, magnesium is equally critical.
-Approximately 60% of the body's total magnesium is stored in bone tissue.
+Approximately 60% of the body’s total magnesium is stored in bone tissue, where it influences hydroxyapatite crystal structure, vitamin D activation, and the activity of both osteoblasts and osteoclasts.

 - Bone Mineral Density – Magnesium is a structural component of the bone mineral matrix (hydroxyapatite).
 Studies have shown that higher magnesium intake is associated with greater bone mineral density, particularly in older adults.